Pullipulikalum Aattinkuttiyum: Plot

-Chakka Gopan is a talented businessman and tourist guide residing in Kuttanad, who don't have a satisfying life.
-He is the sole breadwinner of his family, which consists of his mother Madhavi and three elder brothers.
-His brothers, Maniyan, Suku and Vijayan are good for nothing.
-They spend their day drinking and do small jobs like threatening people for a living.
+Chakkattutharayil Gopan alias Aadu Gopan is a house boat owner and tourist guide residing in Kuttanad, who don't have a satisfying life even though he earns money through his business.
+He is the sole breadwinner of his family, which consists of his mother and three elder brothers: Maniyan, Vijayan and Suku.
+The three brothers are good for nothing loafers who spend their day drinking and do odd jobs like threatening people for a living.
 They have many enemies, who take revenge on the helpless Gopan instead.
-Gopan has a rival in Kuttanad, Kavalaykal Kuriyachan, a famous boat travel agency owner in Kuttanad.
+Gopan also has a business rival, Kavalakkal Kuriyachan.

 One day, Gopan manages to get some tourists.
 But he has to provide them some entertainment.
-He approaches Mamachan, a friend who does multiple jobs like a travel agency and marriage brokering.
+He approaches his friend Mamachan who does multiple jobs such as travel agency and marriage brokering.
 Mamachan's attitude of doing everything earned him the name 'Enthinum Eathinum Mamachan' (Anything and Everything Mamachan).
 Mamachan arranges a dancer, Kainakary Jayasree for Gopan's guests.
 Jayasree's mother Revamma, a former drama actress, is a bit dubious of Gopan and tries to increase their payment day by day.
 She even fakes an illness with Jayasree for the money.
 During one such dance, the police come searching for a missing girl.
-Gopan tells them to search in Kuriyachan's boat and in the end Kuriyachan is arrested for immoral trafficking.
+Gopan tells them to search in Kuriyachan's boat and it ends up getting Kuriyachan arrested for immoral trafficking.

 Gopan begins to panic, as he thinks Kuriyachan's men will come for revenge.
-After some comic events involving Kuriyachan, Gopan is beaten by Kuriyachan's men while returning Jayasree.
-After Gopan gets okay, he falls for Jayasree and vice versa.
-But they get trapped in a fake human trafficking case.
-They however come out unscathed, after Gopan's brothers and friends threaten the policeman with evidence of bribes and his affairs with other women.
+After some comic events involving Kuriyachan, Gopan gets beaten by Kuriyachan's men while taking Jayasree back to her home.
+In revenge, Gopan's brothers, who realize their mistakes, go to Kuriyachan's house and beat him and his men.
+After Gopan recovers, he falls for Jayasree.
+But they get arrested for a fake human trafficking case, which was planned by Kuriyachan.
+They manage to escape unscathed, after Gopan's brothers and friends threaten the policeman with evidence of bribes and his affairs with other women.